Imipenem

 Imipenem was patented in 1975 and approved for medical use in 1985.
-It was discovered via a lengthy trial-and-error search for a more stable version of the natural product thienamycin, which is produced by the bacterium Streptomyces cattleya.
-Thienamycin has antibacterial activity, but is unstable in aqueous solution, so impractical to administer to patients.
+It was developed via a lengthy trial-and-error search for a more stable version of the natural product thienamycin, which is produced by the bacterium Streptomyces cattleya.
+Thienamycin has antibacterial activity, but is unstable in aqueous solution, thus it is practically of no medicinal use.
 Imipenem has a broad spectrum of activity against aerobic and anaerobic, Gram-positive and Gram-negative bacteria.

-It is particularly important for its activity against Pseudomonas aeruginosa and the Enterococcus species.
-It is not active against MRSA, however.
+Imipenem is a therapeutic alternative on the World Health Organization's List of Essential Medicines.